Chapter

 What does John 4:29 mean?

-Some commentators note that a woman who had five prior husbands, and was living in sin, might well have been "connected" to many other men in town.
+Some commentators note that a woman who had five prior husbands, and was living in sin (John 4:17), might well have been "connected" to many other men in town.
 In its own way, this might have been part of the motivation for some men to come and speak to Jesus (John 4:39).
 When she said Jesus knew everything in her past, it could have made some of the Samaritan men nervous.
 The Scripture itself doesn't specify.
-Regardless of motivations, the response to this woman's witness is impressive.
+Regardless of motivation, the response to this woman's witness is impressive.
 The next few verses will describe many people meeting Jesus, and a door being opened for more evangelism.

 Expand